 - Never use the elevators, in most University buildings, elevators are automatically recalled to the ground floor upon the activation of the building’s fire alarm system.

 - Once outside the building remain at a safe location at least 500 feet away from the building so that the building exits are not blocked.
-Also, do not obstruct emergency fire lanes to the building, until you are told to re-enter by Campus Safety and/or the Fire Department.
+Also, do not obstruct emergency fire lanes to the building and remain outside until you are told to re-enter by Campus Safety and/or the Fire Department.

 If there is a fire: